moveit/moveit_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 Groups
 ^^^^^^
-a 'Group' (sometimes called 'JointGroup' or 'Planning Group') is a central concept in MoveIt!.
-MoveIt! always acts on a particular group.
-MoveIt! will only consider moving the joints in the group that it is planning for -- other joints are left stationary.
+a 'Group' (sometimes called 'JointGroup' or 'Planning Group') is a central concept in MoveIt.
+MoveIt always acts on a particular group.
+MoveIt will only consider moving the joints in the group that it is planning for -- other joints are left stationary.
 (A motion plan where all joints in the robot may move can be achieved by creating a group containing all joints.)
 A group is simply a collection of joints and links.
 Each group can be specified in one of several different ways:

 Collection of Joints
 """"""""""""""""""""